 There are many types and varieties of goldfish.
 It is imperative that you know what types of goldfish are good for you and your family.
 For instance, if you don’t want a pond dwelling goldfish, stay away from a Fantail.
 Why?
 Because the fantail prefers to live in an outdoor pond all year round, providing the water is deep enough to ensure a warm layer at the bottom where it can lie dormant.

 First and foremost, you will have to learn to tell male from female which is not easy to do.
 Professional breeders can tell the difference, however, it can be difficult for them to explain how they can distinguish the two so easily.
 Hint: mature female goldfish typically are plumper, and mature males tend to have little bumps on their heads.
-These bumps are called tubercles that turn white and are easier to see, when the Goldfish spawn.
-Also, Goldfish spawn best in the spring after a cold winter.
+These bumps are called tubercles that turn white and are easier to see when the Goldfish spawn.
+Goldfish spawn best in the spring after a cold winter.

 Taking Care of Goldfish

 What’s the point of owning a goldfish as a pet if you don’t learn little known facts about them?
 Some things you might not know is that goldfish can’t close their eyes.
 This, of course, makes sleeping a tad bid different for them.
-How so?
 Instead of closing their eyes and falling into a deep sleep, goldfish sleep with their eyes wide open while at the bottom of the aquarium.

 Try as many of the free techniques and tips as you can.
 Once you have used these goldfish strategies, I’m confident that you’ll you will want to keep coming back!
-So, bookmark the site for easy reference and join us on Twitter.
+So, bookmark the site for your easy reference and join us on Twitter.